NoahDavey/100-days-of-code/log/r1-log.md

 Worked on the Binary Search Tree Exercism problem today which went well once I figured out how to print out the ordered tree.
 Then moved onto working on an anagram problem

 ### R1D32
+Yesterday just did a little work on the anagram task.
+I only did 30mins though...

 ### R1D33
 ### R1D34
 ### R1D35